woocommerce/woocommerce-android/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing instructions
 <!-- Step-by-step testing instructions.
 When necessary, break out individual scenarios that need testing, and consider including a checklist for the reviewer to go through. -->

+- [] I reviewed the dependency diff (in wpmobilebot's comment) introduced by this PR and ensured that it is necessary and safe.

 ### Images/gif
 <!-- Include before and after images or gifs when appropriate. -->